How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Here's your implementation checklist:

 1. Audit your current pricing.
 What's your average PPV price?
-Open rate?
+Unlock rate?
 Revenue per PPV sent?

 2. Classify your content library into pricing tiers based on the table above